What is a secured loan?

 5. The value of your secure asset: If this is your home, your level of equity will be just as important as the value of the property.

-It is also important to keep in mind that some secured loans will have a variable rate.
+Keep in mind that some secured loans will have a variable rate.
 This means that the rate of interest you start on will not necessarily last for the duration of the loan term.

 How much can you borrow with a secured loan?